-Is it Worth It to Pay For Norwegian Cruise Lines Priority Access Program or Other Are Other Options Better?
+Is it Worth It to Pay For Norwegian Cruise Lines Priority Access Program or Are Other Options Better?

 As I blogged about on EyeOfTheFlyer a while back, this year I will be going for lifetime Diamond status, not with Delta Air Lines, but with Norwegian Cruise Lines.
 That means I have accumulated 350+ points or nights credits (you can get big bonus points / nights for booking suites and insiders deals).
 My only remaining goal is the top Ambassador spot with NCL but I will not push for this and if I ever make it many years from now I will enjoy the very limited extra perks that elite level provides.